Why Wear Gloves When Handling Chlorambucil

 When handling Chlorambucil, it is important to wear gloves to protect the skin from direct contact with the chemical.
 Chlorambucil can be absorbed through the skin and cause damage to the cells, leading to potential health hazards.
 Gloves also serve as a barrier, preventing the chemical from coming into contact with mucous membranes and eyes.
 In addition to protecting the individual handling the chemical, wearing gloves also helps prevent contamination and spills.

-What are the proper handling techniques for Chlorambucil?
+What are the guidelines for chlorambucil?

 Conclusion